-Here are Twitter tips for business to increase followers and engagement.
-These are in no way exhaustive but will help a start-up, or any business, get a jumpstart.
+These are specifically written for business to increase followers and engagement.
+These are in no way exhaustive but will help companies or business of any jumpstart.

 Note: This is a long list of Twitter tips.
 If you don’t have time, save it for later.

 Automating posts save you time.
 One thing that you can NEVER automate on Twitter, however, is building a relationship which begins when you interact with followers.
 Take the time to connect with other Tweeters.

 Be consistent!
 Being consistent includes time and frequency when you are on Twitter.
 It also includes tweeting topics related to your business/industry.